 1. Use natural lights

 Light is the foundation and the biggest factor of a good photo.
 Too bright and too dark photos can ruin your whole photo.
-Avoid using flash which creates photos that are richer and brighter, and at night find sources of ambient light, like street lamps and stores windows.
+Avoid using flash which creates photos that are richer and brighter, and at night find sources of ambient light, like street lamps and store windows.

 2. Add layers